 We’ll spend a full day in Tarangire NP.
 We’ll start early to catch the best light.
 Depending on the group’s preference, we may return to the lodge in late morning or stay out for a picnic lunch.
 In either case, we’ll be out again mid-afternoon for another game drive during the late afternoon light that is spectacular when it hits the many baobab trees in Tarangire.
 We’ll return to our lodge for a great dinner and well-earned rest.

 After breakfast, we depart Tarangire and head to the Ngorongoro Crater where we’ll spend 2 nights.
 Ngorongoro is one of the best locations in the world for viewing wildlife year-round.
-Our safari lodge is perched on the western rim of the crater (great sunrises!) and ideally situated at the head of one of the two access roads into the crater.
+Our safari lodge is perched on the eastern rim of the crater (great sunsets!) and ideally situated at the head of one of the two access roads into the crater.

 We spend a full day exploring the Crater and looking for game, breaking only for lunch in a photogenic spot.
 At the end of the day, we return to our lodge for dinner and a well-earned rest in our beds.

-Today, after breakfast, we head to the Serengeti and photograph wildlife as we drive towards our destination: our mobile tented camp right in the Moru Kopjes near the central Serengeti.
+Today, after breakfast, we head to the Serengeti and photograph wildlife as we drive towards our destination: our mobile tented camp right in the Ndutu region of the southern Serengeti.
 We’ll enjoy dinner as the sun sets and fall asleep to the sounds of wildlife in the distance.
 We spend the next 2 days here leaving by dawn for best light, eating breakfast on the road, then returning to camp mid-day while the sun is high and the animals are resting.
 After eating lunch and downloading images, we head out again for the late afternoon light.
 At night, we will have a fire and dinner back at camp and an opportunity to share stories.

-After breakfast, we leave our camp and photograph more wildlife along the way to our final camp in the northern Serengeti.
-We spend two nights here away from any crowds and if the timing is right, we can see the herds of wildebeest when they migrate by crossing the Mara River!
+After breakfast, we leave our camp and photograph more wildlife along the way to our final camp in the central Serengeti.
+We spend two nights here away from the crowds.
+This is the best place in the Serengeti to see cats such as leopard!

 After breakfast on our last morning, we fly back to Arusha where we have lunch together, do any last-minute shopping, then head back to our lodge where a day room will be available before an evening transfer to Kilimanjaro International Airport for our flights.